CHILD CARE CENTER

 The Pre K Class is for children who are 4 years old by October 1st of the school year.

 Children are prepared for Kindergarten during their time in the Pre K Class.
 Children learn letters, numbers, shapes, colors, sizes, sequencing and much more through a hands-on approach to learning.
 Using children’s natural curiosity makes learning easy and fun.
-Teachers use dramatic play, learning centers, computers, arts and crafts, group games and music – as well as traditional paper, crayons and pencils to encourage the development of writing skills.
+Teachers use dramatic play, learning centers, arts and crafts, group games and music – as well as traditional paper, crayons and pencils to encourage the development of writing skills.

 EARLY LEARNING Extended CHILD CARE